aindustriosa/motor_synth_PIO/docs/syth_software_architecture.md

 src/main.cpp has some global instances:
  - a Cli (lib/cli/cli.h) instance (cli)
  - a BLink instance (used by Cli)
+ - a SynthEEPROM instance (used by Cli)

-cli has internal objects, global to the object:
+cli has some internal objects, global to the object:
 - Blink
 - SynthEEPROM
 - MidiInterface